Baby Broad Beans and Mediterranean Couscous (5* plant points)

 Squash, tofu, olive and tomato pie

-Roasted squash brings charred sweetness, olives bring saltiness, blended together in saucy tomato with a proteinous lift from the tofu.
-I made this pie out of leftovers fusing Mediterranean and English flavours.
-Served with purple sprouting broccoli, or you choice of greens, this vegan pie makes a healthy dish.
-I seasoned the filling with fresh parsley from the garden and cloves of garlic to create a spring time meal bursting with flavours.
+Roasted squash brings chargrilled sweetness, olives bring saltiness, blended together in saucy tomato with a proteinous lift from the tofu, I made this pie out of leftovers fusing Mediterranean and English flavours.
+Served with purple sprouting broccoli, or your choice of greens, this vegan pie makes a healthy dish.
+I seasoned the filling with fresh parsley from the garden and cloves of garlic to create a spring time meal bursting with flavour.

 Prep time 1 hr 15min